nandanrao/education-material/predicting-personality/README.md

 ## Validity of Personality Tests

 Personality traits are a latent feature.
 Even the most "direct" measures available to us (questionaires), are far from perfect measures of the personality traits.
 Very little of the literature above, the majority of which comes from the computer science world, attempts to formally address the validity of the personality questionnaires.
 This validity has been well-studied, considered, and questioned in the Psychology literature, however, and is worth considering.

 ## [Internal Consistency, Retest Reliability, and their Implications For Personality Scale Validity](/predicting-personality/personality-scale-validity.pdf)

 There are two major factors in validity that are most often reported.
 They are related, but not identical:

 #### Cronbach's alpha
 This is a measure of "internal consistency."
 The word "internal" in this context refers to the questions within a given trait.
 For example, if a questionnaire consists of 65 questions, 13 for each of the 5 traits, Cronbach's alpha measures the variance within the 13 questions as compared to the variance in the trait itself.
 The higher the correlation among the 13 questions that measure a single trait, the higher the "internal consistency", and the higher the Cronbach's alpha.

 Naturally, there is a flip side to this.
 If the same question is simply repeated 13 times verbatim, the internal consistency will be perfect, but that will reduce the accuracy of the test for two reasons: 1) it will only measure one "aspect" of the trait and 2) the variance will be high, with small changes in the wording of that one repeated question, the score will vary wildly.
 For this reason, internal consistency is far from a full measure of validity.

 #### Test-Retest Reliability
 Take a group of participants, test them once, wait a month, test them again.
 The simple Pearson correlation between a each participants score on each trait across the two different time periods will be a measure of the test-retest reliability of that trait in that test.

 Test-retest reliability is much less often reported, simply because it is much more difficult to test subjects twice!
 Naturally this is also not a full measure of validity: the questions can be relatively irrelevant for the traits, which, if heterogeneously so, will show up in measures of internal consistency, but the same questions might perform very well in test-retest reliability if they are simple questions.

 Similarly it is important to distinguish between stability and retest reliability.
 Stability refers to the stability of traits within the person over time, and when tests are re-administered after long periods of time, differences in their scores might not only be a product of retest reliability error, but also a product of changes to the true underlying personality trait over time!

 #### Numbers

-Some numbers from this meta-analysis report alpha's between .58 - .9, and retest consistency between .66 and .92 for a 6-month period for the NEO-PI-R personality inventory.
+Some numbers from this meta-analysis report alpha's between .58 - .9.
+One study they reference has quite concerning numbers for us regarding retest consistency over 6 months and 6 years.
+They show 6-year stability with correlations between .63 and .83, while 6-month retest consistency is between .66 and .92 (not much higher!)

 ## [Psychological Testing and Psychological Assessment](/predicting-personality/psychological-testing-and-assessment.pdf)